Keep Your Stuff!

 with a video recorder, talking aloud about the the valuables.
 This could save a

-lot of hassle with the insurance company if you should need to file a claim.
+lot of hassle with the insurance company if you should need to file a claim. - Strike the right balance.
+Only you can make the trade-off

 between security measures and the burdens they impose.
 You may wish to place